Wither-Bane/eyeware/README.md

 - roll five dice (or one die five times) and read them left to right to get a 5-digit number
 - find the corresponding word on the list
-- repeat until [six words](http://world.std.com/~reinhold/dicewarefaq.html#howlong) have been generated for a standard passphrase, or seven words for a high-value passphrase
+- repeat until [7 words](http://world.std.com/~reinhold/dicewarefaq.html#howlong) have been generated (a 7-word diceware password is 'unbreakable with any known technology')
 - use the words, in the order they were generated and with spaces between them, as your passphrase

 For instance, your passphrase might be: `toby hew aught neighed rumoured spies son`.